kennysmithed/oels2020/oels_practical_wk3.md

 After you have looked at section 04 of the tutorial you should know just enough to make sense of a very simple grammaticality judgment experiment.
 I'd like you to download and run the code I provide, look at how the code works, and then attempt the exercises below, which involve editing the code in simple ways.

+You need two files for this experiment, which you can download through the following two links:
+- <a href="code/grammaticality_judgments/grammaticality_judgments.html" download> Download grammaticality_judgments.html</a>
+- <a href="code/grammaticality_judgments/grammaticality_judgments.js" download> Download grammaticality_judgments.js</a>

-You can download the code for this experiment by FOLLOWING INSTRUCTIONS TO BE ADDED.
-Note that the files you need are called `grammaticality_judgments.html` and `grammaticality_judgments.js`.
-You can put them wherever, but I would suggest creating a directory called `grammaticality_judgments` and them saving them in there, to keep everything nice and neat.
+ You can put those files wherever you want, but I would suggest creating a directory called `grammaticality_judgments` and them saving them in there, to keep everything nice and neat.
 This code should run on your local computer (just open the `grammaticality_judgments.html` file in your browser) or you can upload it to the teaching server and play with it there.

 First, get the code and run through it so you can check it runs, and you can see what it does.
 Then take a look at the HTMl and JS files in your code editor (e.g. Atom).